 If you are interested in cruising around Vancouver Island, you can get some advice from Past Commodore Dick Pattinson (who circumnavigated many times over the years in his 26 foot Grampian Gwaihir), in his now-historical notes from 1981 and 1983: Dick Pattinson-1981-1983

-Please reach out to our Fleet Captain Cruising, Steve Sawyer, email@example.com with any questions or suggestions.
+Please reach out to our Fleet Captain Cruising, Arne Hetherington, email@example.com with any questions or suggestions.

 Haida Gwaii Cruise Summer 2019: We are in the initial stages of planning a trip to Haida Gwaii this summer (2019) and will be scheduling a number of informative sessions including presentations by folks who have made this challenging excursion.
 These discussions should prove interesting even if next summer’s cruising plans can’t include Haida Gwaii.
 It would be beneficial to get some idea of how many Club members would consider embarking on what undoubtedly will prove to be an amazing experience.
 Please let Cruise Captain Steve know at email@example.com